‘You will surely suffer from diabetes soon if you eat so much sugar!’

 According to Ayurveda, poor nutrition, poor digestion, physical and mental stress are key reasons for diabetes.
-Imbalance of all the doshas namely Vata, Pitta and Kapha cause diseases and the best way to treat any disorder is gaining back the balance in the body.
+Imbalance of all the doshas namely Vata, Pitta and Kapha cause diseases and the best way to treat any disorder are gaining back the balance in the body.
 Also, as per the body types, the ones suffering from Prameha are of two types – Sthula or obese and Krisha or lean.
 Therefore, the therapies are given to diabetic sufferers also differ according to their body type.
 Sthula Pramehi is treated with Shodhana Therapy also known as purification method whereas Krisha Pramehi is given Brimhana Therapy or nutrition treatment.

-Along with that, body constitution to is taken into consideration.
+Along with that, body constitution is taken into consideration.
 In Sthula Pramehi, dosha predominance determines the treatment.
-For eg. People with Kapha should perform emetics, and those with elevated Pitta levels should opt for purgatives.
+For eg., People with Kapha should perform emetics, and those with elevated Pitta levels should opt for purgatives.
 In Krisha Pramehi, the patients are given oral medications and diet regulations to increase the dhatus in the body.

 How to treat Diabetes?